 Who We Are

 Claire Butterfield grew up singing in choirs, and has believed in the power of singing together with other voices as long as she can remember.
 Beginning her choral journey with the Victoria Children’s Choir at the age of 10 under the tutelage of Madeleine Humor, she then continued on to sing in the St. Christopher Singers at Christ Church Cathedral, the University Singers at UBC, the UVic Chamber Choir, and the UVic Vocal Jazz Ensemble.
 Her time spent singing in choirs has included performances at the 2010 Olympics, multiple operas, and a performance for the Queen (Elizabeth, not Beyonce sadly).
 Claire also plays multiple instruments, including piano, guitar, and violin.
 Although she was classically trained from a young age, her musically adventurous spirit has carried her into other genres ranging from jazz to electronic dance music.
-Currently, Claire sings in harmony-based alternative folk trio Fox Glove for nearly a decade and has recorded and performed with many artists and bands including Sam Weber, Miina (formerly Carmanah),and Aidan Knight, allowing her to hone her harmony-building skills in a variety of contexts.
+Claire was a founding member of harmony-based alternative folk trio Fox Glove for nearly a decade and has recorded and performed with many artists and bands including Sam Weber, Miina (formerly Carmanah),and Aidan Knight, allowing her to hone her harmony-building skills in a variety of contexts.
 Most recently, she has started DJ-ing under the moniker Sport Mode, and performs for dance floors all over BC.
 When she is not engaged in her various musical endeavours, Claire is president of the White Raven Group, which includes brands such as FestiLight and Big Star Lights.